Samyak-Jayaram/email_phishing/README.md

 ## Usage

-###Run the program
+Run the program:

--If you're using an IDE like VS Code, simply press F5 to run the program.
+- If you're using an IDE like VS Code, simply press F5 to run the program.
--Alternatively, you can run the program from the command line:
+- Alternatively, you can run the program from the command line:

 ```python
 python main.py